Not all nilpotent monoids are finitely related: Abstract

 \section{Abstract}

 A finite semigroup is finitely related (has finite degree) if its term functions are determined by a finite set of finitary relations.
 For example, it is known that all nilpotent semigroups are finitely related.
 A nilpotent monoid is a nilpotent semigroup with adjoined identity.
 We show that every $4$-nilpotent monoid is finitely related.
 We also give an example of a $5$-nilpotent monoid that is not finitely related.
-This is the first known example where adjoining an identity to a finitely related semigroup yields a semigroup which is not finitely related.
+To our knowledge, this is the first example of a finitely related semigroup where adjoining an identity yields a semigroup which is not finitely related.
 We also provide examples of finitely related semigroups which have subsemigroups, homomorphic images, and in particular Rees quotients, that are not finitely related.